Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 Decision Tree: Who Should You Hire?

-This table is built for real San Diego remodels where hardscape is the profit center and “remove & replace” is not the goal.
+This table is built for real San Diego remodels where hardscape is the primary investment and “remove and replace” is not the goal.

 If Your Project Includes… Best Lead Choice Why